Lacloche, an iconic European jewelry house from 1892 to 1967

 This monograph is the first to retrace the astonishing rise of the Lacloche family despite their modest beginnings at the rue de Châteaudun in 1892.
 Renowned for their elegance and refined craftsmanship, the models made by Lacloche Frères, and their successor, Jacques Lacloche, were designed by the best Parisian workshops, such as Strauss Allard Meyer, Verger, Helluin-Mattlinger, Langlois and Rubel, to which this book pays tribute.
 Two extraordinary gouache albums, hitherto unpublished, bring to life the 63 jewels and 21 clocks presented by Lacloche Frères at the 1925 Exhibition.

-This publication was directed by Laurence Mouillefarine, curator of the exhibition at L’ÉCOLE, School of Jewelry Arts and Véronique Ristelhueber.
+This publication was co-written by Laurence Mouillefarine, curator of the exhibition at L’ÉCOLE, School of Jewelry Arts and Véronique Ristelhueber.
 The latter is an archivist and iconographer, specializing in twentieth-century architecture, design and landscape.
 Her interest in jewelry comes from the ten years she spent working as an archivist for the Maison Cartier.

 Book published by Éditions Norma, with the support of L’ÉCOLE, School of Jewelry Arts.